o3de/o3de-multiplayersample/PopcornFX/README.md

 ## General information

-Some of the FX are split into multiple parts (for example, Blast, Projectile, and Explosion).
-Splitting the FX makes it easier to integrate the FX into varied gameplay scenarios.
+Some of the VFX are split into multiple parts (for example, Blast, Projectile, and Explosion).
+Splitting the VFX makes it easier to integrate them into varied gameplay scenarios.

-Many of the FX have a **Color Intensity** property that you can modify to adjust the emissive effect.
+Many of the VFX have a **Color Intensity** property that you can modify to adjust the emissive effect.
 The emissive effect requires that the **PostFX Layer** and **Bloom** components are added to the scene.

 ![Post FX Layer and Bloom components](readme_media/image1.png)